nazunalika/lazybuilder/README.md

                   this to reflect it as such. only used when bootstrapping. note that module repos stay local first and then are later transferred.

+# repo settings
+generate_repo  -> defaults to false, set to true to generate repo data after a
+                  transfer
 ```

 License